-Recommendation: The SCA recommends that the CNDH be reaccredited with A status
+Recommendation: The SCA recommends that the CHRP be re-accredited A status.

-2.7 Norway: Norwegian Centre for Human Rights (NCHR)
+2.8 Rwanda: The National Commission for Human Rights of the Republic of Rwanda (NCHR)

 Recommendation: The SCA informs the NCHR of its intention to recommend to the ICC Bureau that the NCHR be accredited with B status, and gives the institution the opportunity to provide, in writing, within one year of such notice, the documentary evidence deemed necessary to establish its continued conformity with the Paris Principles.
 The NCHR retains its A status during this period.